couchbase/n1k1/README.md

         so that sibling goroutines don't progress too far ahead?
       - and, SkipToHints might be traded during recycled batch exchange?

+- if compilation is concurrent and becomes ready-to-use while an inflight query is halfway through, can we switch gears to the compiled codepaths?
+  - perhaps at the point of yield-stats?

 - GROUP-JOIN operator?
   - useful for decorrelating subqueries?